tlienart/Xranklin.jl/docs/syntax/basics.md

 }

 The pointer to a reference can be placed before or after the reference.
-The name of the reference can have spaces in it (and case doesn't matter).
+The name of the reference can have spaces in it (and letter case doesn't matter).
 The main constraint is that the reference definition must be on a dedicated line.
 Here's another example: